kul-sudo/eportal/README.md

 ### Energy
 The body gets energy by eating food:
-- `plants`: Plants all give the same energy.
+- `plants`: Plants of one kind all give the same energy.
 - `living bodies`: Living bodies give their current energy.
 - `dead bodies`: Dead bodies give the energy they had the moment they died.